cavaliba/cmt_monitor/docs/docs/config.md

 The complete configuration for a CMT run has 5 sections :

-1. a global section (global)
+1. global section (global)
-2. a metrology server section
+2. metrology server section
-3. a pager servers section
+3. pager servers section
-4. a module section  to enable/disable various modules
+4. module section  to enable/disable various modules
 5. checks sections with all  individual checks parameters (module dependent)